Pediatric disk herniation

 • Pain that is relieved with walking, running or changing positions

-What are the causes of Pediatric Disk Herniation?
+What are the causes of a pediatric disk herniation?

 Several conditions can cause herniated disks and include: